 - (d) Intercompany operating revenues reflect each segment's total intercompany sales, including intercompany sales within a segment and between segments.
 Transactions within and between segments are generally made on a basis intended to reflect the market value of the service. - (e) In the fourth quarter of 2021, we discontinued certain allocations from our Corporate and Other segment to our Solid Waste operating segments and Other segment.
 Reclassifications have been made to our prior period information for comparability purposes.

-The mix of operating revenues from our major lines of business for the three months ended March 31 are as follows (in millions):
+The mix of operating revenues from our major lines of business are as follows (in millions):